nibla007/mataffaren-case/readme.md

 Tests that the first product in each main category starts with one of the above letters to make sure that the alphabetical sorting system works.
 If it fails, it means that they've added a new product that takes priority over either Ä, Å, V, T or Z.

-## 5 | Test pastej price-asc
+## 5 | Test price-asc

 ### Product prices should be sorted in ascending order (version 1)

-Tests that the first product's price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Pastej och paté to ensure that there are no <span style="color:red">anomalies</span>.
+Tests that the first product's price(a) is less than or equal to the second product's price(b) and it compares it this way on all products in a sub category to ensure that there are no <span style="color:red">anomalies</span>.
 ```
 0, a: 9.9 is less than or equal to b: 11.9